Begum Rokeya: Marriage

-Rokeya married at the age of 16, in 1898 to 38-year-old Khan Bahadur Sakhawat Hossain.
+Rokeya married at the age of 16, in 1898, to 38-year-old Khan Bahadur Sakhawat Hossain.
 He was an Urdu-speaking deputy magistrate of Bhagalpur (a present-day district of Bihar state).
-He earned his bachelor of agriculture degree from England and was a member of Royal Agricultural Society of England.
+He earned his bachelor of agriculture degree from England and was a member of the Royal Agricultural Society of England.
 He married Rokeya after the death of his first wife.
 As a liberal, he encouraged Rokeya to continue learning Bengali and English.
 He also encouraged her to write, and on his advice, she adopted Bengali as the principal language for her literary works.

 Rokeya wrote Sultana's Dream (1908) before her husband died in 1909.
-In Sultana's Dream, Rokeya wrote reversing the roles of men and women in which women were the dominant sex and the men were subordinate and confined to the mardana (the male equivalent of the zenana).
+In Sultana's Dream, Rokeya reversed the roles of men and women in which women were the dominant sex and the men were subordinate and confined to the mardana (the male equivalent of the zenana).
 She also depicts an alternative, feminist vision of science, in which inventions such as solar ovens, flying cars, and cloud condensers are used to benefit the whole of society.

 It is regarded as a notable and influential satire.
-She wrote regularly for the Saogat, Mahammadi, Nabaprabha, Mahila, Bharatmahila, Al-Eslam, Nawroz, Mahe Nao, Bangiya Musalman Sahitya Patrika, The Mussalman, Indian Ladies Magazine and others.
+She wrote regularly for the Saogat, Mahammadi, Nabaprabha, Mahila, Bharatmahila, Al-Islam, Nawroz, Mahe Nao, Bangiya Musalman Sahitya Patrika, The Mussalman, Indian Ladies Magazine and others.

 Five months after Rokeya's husband's death, she established a high school, naming it Sakhawat Memorial Girls' High School.
 It started in Bhagalpur, a traditionally Urdu-speaking area, with five students.
 A dispute with her husband's family over property forced her to move the school in 1911 to Calcutta, a Bengali-speaking area.
 She ran the school for 24 years.

 Rokeya founded the Anjuman-e-Khawateen-e-Islam (Islamic Women's Association), which was active in holding debates and conferences regarding the status of women and education.
 She advocated reform, particularly for women, and believed that parochialism and excessive conservatism were principally responsible for the relatively slow development of Muslims in British India.
 Anjuman-e-Khawateen-e-Islam organised events for social reforms based on the original teachings of Islam that, according to her, were lost.

 Literary style

 Rokeya wrote in a number of genres: short stories, poems, essays, novels and satirical writings.
 She developed a distinctive literary style, characterised by creativity, logic and a wry sense of humour.
 She started writing in the Nabanoor from about 1903, under the name of Mrs R S Hossain.
-However, there is an opinion that her first published writing Pipasa appeared in the Nabaprabha in 1902.
+However, there is an opinion that her first published writing, Pipasa, appeared in the Nabaprabha in 1902.
 Her writings called upon women to protest against injustices and break the social barriers that discriminated against them.